adeoke/django-quarantine-workout-graphql/README.md

 ```

 - Once the installation process completes you will be able to navigate to `http://localhost:8000/graphql/`
-to see the GraphiQL web interface running.
+to see the GraphiQL web browser interface.

 ## Setup locally

 **You will need to create a virtual environment.**

 - `Pipenv` is used in this project for virtual environments.
     - See the following link on instructions:

     ```http request
     https://pypi.org/project/pipenv/
     ```

 After successfully installing Pipenv you are required to change into the pipenv virtual environment.

 - In the project root input: